DominikSchmidtqq/CMPS-12/README.md

 ## Lab 2
 * We’re coming back to Tracery (Lab 1) with this assignment but instead of always reading the grammar from a file and writing the expanded grammar to the command line, we will also be able to read a grammar from the command line and write the expanded grammar to a file.

+## Assignment 3
+* In this assignment, you will be implementing Stacks and Queues.
+You will then use stacks and queues to test if words are palindromes, and use stacks to decompose phrases into words (to find new palindromes).